deorenikhil/Zendesk-Intern-Coding-Challenge/README.md

 #### How To Run the Application on windows. ####
 * Clone the repository into your local machine.
-* create two folders : classes and libraries in the local repository (inside repository).
+* Create two folders : classes and libraries in the local repository (inside repository).
 * Put the required jars(json-20140107.jar, junit-4.12.jar) in the libraries folders.
 * Compile the source code using following command.